Sam-uvas/geodev-lab-project/DataNotes.md

-# Week 02 Data Note
+# Week 02 — Data Notes

 ## Renewable Energy Development in the Eastern Cape

-This data note documents the datasets collected for the Renewable Energy Development in the Eastern Cape project.
+This document records the datasets collected for the Renewable Energy Development in the Eastern Cape project.

-The datasets were selected to investigate the spatial distribution of renewable-energy development and its relationship with renewable resources, terrain and electricity infrastructure.
+The datasets were selected to support the investigation of the spatial distribution of renewable-energy development and its relationship with environmental conditions, terrain and electricity infrastructure.

-The data has been sourced from external providers and prepared or inspected in QGIS and Google Earth Engine where applicable.
+Environmental raster datasets were processed using Google Earth Engine and exported as GeoTIFF files for inspection and analysis in QGIS.

 ---

 # 1. Renewable Energy EIA Applications

-## Dataset
+### Dataset

 Renewable Energy EIA Applications

-## Source
+### Source

 Department of Forestry, Fisheries and the Environment (DFFE)

-## Source Link
+### Source Link

 https://www.dffe.gov.za/egis

-## Purpose
+### Purpose

-This is the core project dataset.
-It represents renewable-energy-related EIA applications and provides the observed locations and attributes of renewable-energy development.
+This is the main project dataset.
+It contains renewable-energy project and EIA application information and provides the observed locations of renewable-energy development.

-The dataset will be used to investigate where renewable-energy development has occurred, which technologies are represented, and how development varies spatially and temporally.
+The dataset will be used to investigate:

+- Where renewable-energy projects are located
+- Which technologies are represented
+- How projects are distributed spatially
+- How development has changed over time
+- How development varies between municipalities

-## Geometry Type
+### Geometry Type

 Point

-## Feature Count
+### Feature Count

-254 records were identified within the Eastern Cape during initial data exploration.
+**254 records** were identified within the Eastern Cape during initial exploration.

-## Key Attributes
+### Key Attributes

-Important information available in the dataset includes:
+Important attributes include information relating to:

 - Technology type
 - Project information